cross-seed/cross-seed.org/docs/basics/daemon.md

 ### Deluge

-1. Create a file called `deluge-cross-seed.sh`.
-It should contain the following contents:
+1. Create a file called `deluge-cross-seed.sh`, it should contain the
+    following:

     ```shell
     #!/bin/bash